 Equity is a bit trickier.
 At a high level, owning equity in a private company is a bet on the company’s future success.
 You can think of yourself (the employee) as a mini-VC fund, accepting equity in replacement for the value you provide to the company.

-- Options are usually granted on a four-year vesting schedule with a one-year cliff, which means you won’t actually have the option of owning equity in the company if you leave within your first year of working there.
+Options are usually granted on a four-year vesting schedule with a one-year cliff.
+This means you won’t actually have the option of owning equity in the company if you leave within your first year of working there.

-If you decide to buy the shares in the future, they’ll cost the ‘strike price’ when the options were granted, which should be significantly lower than the market value of the shares when you sell (otherwise you’d have no reason to buy them in the first place).
-The ultimate hope is that the value of the company’s shares increases significantly over the time you work there.
+If you decide to buy the shares in the future, they’ll cost the “strike price” set when the options were granted, which should be significantly lower than the market value of the shares when you sell.
+The ultimate hope is that the value of the company’s shares increases significantly during the time you work there.